Moving to Spain from the US: The ultimate guide for expats (2026)

 Key tax deadlines for US citizens and resident aliens:

-- Jun 16, 2025 – filing deadline for Americans living abroad
+- June 15, 2026 – automatic extension deadline for Americans living abroad (no form required).

 Step 5: Exploring work and career options

-Spain’s job market is gradually recovering from the economic impact of the COVID-19 pandemic and recent inflationary pressures, with unemployment at 11.8% in early 2025 – still higher than the EU average but showing improvement.
+Spain's job market is gradually recovering from the economic impact of the COVID-19 pandemic and recent inflationary pressures.
+Spain's unemployment rate was 9.93% in Q4 2025, according to INE (Instituto Nacional de Estadística).
+This is still higher than the EU average but is showing improvement.

 Sectors with the highest demand in Spain include healthcare, information technology, engineering, and education.
 Tourism and hospitality also continue to offer many job opportunities.